Village Aling The Way To Jiri To Everest Trekking

 Accommodations along the route are, by and large, teahouses offering basic room service; bathroom usage is shared.
 A few charge extra for hot showers, and a few even have Wi-Fi access.

-Will there be WiFi access while trekking?
+Will WiFi be WiFi access while tWiFiing?

 Preparation and Packing FAQs